 If soap scum has accumulated on your rack, professional organizer Janelle Williams suggests you “use a cleaning solution like baking soda and vinegar to remove the buildup.”
 A dishwashing brush will help remove any grime from hard-to-reach nooks and crannies.

 Truth be told, the cleaning process varies by material, so be sure to refer to the manufacturer's care instructions to prevent any damage.
 For example, with plastic dish racks, you can easily throw it into the dishwasher, but wooden racks will require a different cleaning method.
 To avoid any mold buildup, it's possible to wipe your wooden dish rack down with a rag and warm soapy water.
 Then, take a soft scrub brush and gently clean the corners and nooks and crannies.
 After, you'll want to wipe it all down with clean water to remove any soapy residue.
 Allow the rack to dry thoroughly, and spray with hydrogen peroxide (standard 3% will do) to disinfect.
 You'll want to spot-test your wooden rack first to make sure it won't discolor your rack.
 Last, be sure to invest in a bottle of food-grade mineral oil to protect the rack.
 This treatment will keep your wooden dish rack in solid condition for years to come.

 Are plastic dish racks recyclable?

-Unfortunately, plastic dish racks are oftentimes not recyclable.
+Unfortunately, plastic dish racks are often not recyclable.
 (Extra incentive to find one you’ll love for a long time!)
-However, check the recycling instructions on the specific dish rack you purchase and follow the directions of your local recycling program.
+Check the recycling instructions on the specific dish rack you purchase, and follow the directions of your local recycling program.

 What do you put under a dish drying rack?